-Wear a suitable helmet for your protection.
-The helmet must have a reflective strip or a light in a clearly visible colour.

-Wear sturdy shoes.

-Clothing should be retroreflective or as light as possible.
+- Wear a suitable helmet.
+The helmet must have a reflective strip or a light in a clearly visible colour. - ▶ Wear sturdy shoes. - Wear clothing which is as bright or retroreflective as possible.
 Fluorescent materials are also suitable.
 High-visibility jackets and straps on your upper body ensure even greater safety.
 Never wear a skirt.
 Always wear trousers which reach down to your ankles instead.